kubernetes/kubernetes/examples/volumes/flexvolume/README.md

 ```

 #### Detach:
 Detach the volume from the Kubelet node.
-Nodename param is only valid if "-enable-controller-attach-detach" Kubelet option is enabled.
+Nodename param is only valid/relevant if "--enable-controller-attach-detach" Kubelet option is enabled.
+Called from both Kubelet & Controller manager.
 ```
 <driver executable> detach <mount device> <node name>
 ```

 #### Wait for attach:
 Wait for the volume to be attached on the remote node.
 On success, the path to the device is returned.
+Called from both Kubelet & Controller manager.

 ```
-<driver executable> waitfordetach <mount device> <json options>
+<driver executable> waitforattach <mount device> <json options>
 ```

 #### Volume is Attached:
 Check the volume is attached on the node.
+Called from both Kubelet & Controller manager.

 ```
 <driver executable> isattached <json options> <node name>
 ```

 #### Mount device:
 Mount device mounts the device to a global path which individual pods can then bind mount.
+Called only from Kubelet.

 This call-out does not pass "secrets" specified in Flexvolume spec.
 If your driver requires secrets, do not implement this call-out and instead use "mount" call-out and implement attach and mount in that call-out.